Looking ahead: a comprehensive consultation on the future of ESCI

 As the next Erasmus+ Programme approaches, it is essential to understand how the current ESCI ecosystem — including Erasmus Without Paper, the Erasmus+ App and the European Student Card — should evolve.

-The upcoming consultations will provide a solid basis for this evolution, grounded in user experience and practical realities.
+The outcomes of the consultation will provide a solid basis for this evolution, grounded in user experience and practical realities.
 The aim is to preserve what already works well, while improving the way digital tools support mobility, cooperation between institutions and the overall Erasmus+ experience.

 In particular, the consultations will help identify where further simplification, efficiency and inclusiveness can be achieved, ensuring that digitalisation continues to bring real added value to the whole higher education community.